How is Zeffy free?

 A social media challenge is one of the easiest virtual fundraising ideas.
 Develop a challenge that's easy to do and share (e.g., "30-second talent showcase" or "Book spine poetry").

-147. Live streamed event
+147. Live-streamed event

-Set up a live donation tracker with milestone goals and corresponding challenges or rewards and secure corporate sponsors to match donations during specific hours for extra fundraising success.
+Set up a live donation tracker with milestone goals and corresponding challenges or rewards, and secure corporate sponsors to match donations during specific hours for extra fundraising success.

-Tips for organizing your next fundraiser.
+Tips for organising your next fundraiser

 Ready to host your next fundraiser?

 Hosting your first or next fundraising event doesn't have to be a daunting, impossible task.
-With a little creativity, a lot of help (Just ask!), and one of the best fundraising sites (like, say, Zeffy), you can make your next fundraising event a success!
+With a little creativity, a lot of help (just ask!), and one of the best fundraising sites (like, say, Zeffy), you can make your next fundraising event a success.

 Keep reading :